Stunt Rock: Reception

 In 1980 Trenchard-Smith said in an interview that the film had "sold very well, even though it is probably the worst film I have made.
 Such is life.
 All I can say to other filmmakers is never let yourself be pressured into making a deal rather than a film, which is what happened to me.
 However his opinion seemed to soften and in 2010 he said the film "holds a special place for me".

-Stunt Rock disappeared from theaters shortly after its release, and was not seen by the general public for nearly 15 years.
+Stunt Rock disappeared from theaters shortly after its 1982 re-release under the title Sorcery (an attempt to lure Sword and Sorcery fans into seeing the film), and was not seen by the general public for nearly 15 years.
 In 1997, a DVD of the film was released and distributed via the World Wide Web.
 As sales of that DVD increased, clips of the film began appearing on the Internet, uploaded primarily by Sorcery (Band) fans.
 As time passed, more people began to discover the film for the first time.
 That created the interest that motivated the company Code-Red to re-issue the film on DVD in 2009.
 The 2-DVD package includes interviews with the film's producer Martin Fink, director Brian Trenchard-Smith, Richard Blackburn (who plays Monique's agent and had previously directed the 1973 film Lemora), plus interviews with Sorcery band members Richard Taylor (guitarist) and Perry Morris (drummer).

 In 2006, Trenchard-Smith tracked down a reel that was buried in someone's garage.
 The film has been restored and has been shown in a number of theaters around the world since then.